Travel guide

 For Latin American travelers, the story is completely different.
 Operators in Mexico, Colombia, Argentina, Chile, and other countries in the region typically charge international roaming fees in Croatia ranging from $10-20 USD per day for limited data packages (generally 100-500 MB).
 For 10 days, this means $100-200 USD in daily charges alone, not counting additional data consumption if you exceed the limits.

-Let's look at a specific example: a Mexican traveler with Telcel could pay approximately $15 USD daily for a roaming package with 200 MB.
-For 10 days in Croatia, that adds up to $150 USD for just 2 GB total.
+Let's look at a concrete example: a Mexican traveler with Telcel could pay approximately $15 USD daily for a roaming package with 200 MB.
+For 10 days in Croatia, that adds up to $150 USD for barely 2 GB total.
 In contrast, an 8 GB eSIM for 10 days typically costs between $25-40 USD, depending on the provider.
 The savings are 70-80%.

 For travelers visiting multiple countries on the same trip, regional eSIMs offer additional advantages.
-A plan covering all of Europe allows you to move between Croatia, Italy, Greece, or any other country without worrying about changing cards or activating different packages.
-Traditional roaming plans usually require country-by-country activation, with costs that accumulate quickly.
+A plan that covers all of Europe allows you to move between Croatia, Italy, Greece, or any other country without worrying about changing cards or activating different packages.
+Traditional roaming plans usually require country-by-country activation, with costs that quickly accumulate.

 Activation and practical tips